 If the journal is available in print form, record the call number and any additional location information in the catalog record.
 Now you're ready to find it on the shelf.
 Consult the local stack directory for the call number locations in individual libraries.

-* BACK PERIODICALS are shelved by call number in the Olin and Uris Library stacks.
+* Back Issues of Periodicals are shelved by call number in the Olin and Uris Library stacks.
 Some back periodicals are shelved in specific subject rooms; watch for location notes in the Cornell Library Catalog record for the title you want.

 Pay attention to the + and ++ indicators by the call number.
 Titles with the + and ++ (Oversize) designations and titles with no plus marks are each shelved in separate sections on each floor in Olin Library and separate floors in Uris Library.

-Back issues on microfilm, microfiche, and microprint are housed near the Olin Library Media Center on the lower or B Level.
+Back issues on microfilm, microfiche, and microprint are housed on the lower or B Level in Olin Library.

 Journals, news publications, and magazines are important sources for up-to-date information across a wide variety of topics.
 With a collection as large and diverse as Cornell's it is often difficult to distinguish between the various levels of scholarship found in the collection.
 In this guide we have divided the criteria for evaluating periodical literature into four categories:

 2) exhibiting the methods and attitudes of a scholar, and